 There are 29 hazards [PDF, 261KB], any of which may be assessed during a Housing Standards inspection, including:

-- damp and mold growth (this is a frequently encountered problem - condensation advice [PDF, 36KB])
+- damp and mold growth – read our condensation advice notes [PDF, 36KB]

 - excess cold

-- crowding and space (explanation of statutory overcrowding [PDF, 90KB])
+- crowding and space – read an explanation of statutory overcrowding [PDF, 90KB]

 - personal hygiene, sanitation and drainage